How this teen memorized the Qur'an by age 10 | CBC News

 Every Ramadan, Muslims have a goal of deepening their relationship with the Qur'an, spending more time reciting the holy book and pondering its teachings.

-Most Muslims have learned some of its 6,236 verses — 604 pages — by heart, reading the Arabic words when they stand in prayer.
+Most Muslims have learned some of its 6,236 verses over 604 pages by heart, reading the Arabic words when they stand in prayer.

 But some have mastered the difficult task of committing all of it to memory, earning them the title "hafiz."